ozmos/100-days-of-code/r1-log.md

 ###R1D81
 This morning I think I went through some of the wordpress tutorial, although I can't clearly remember.
 I think I spent too much time in the sun today!
 This evening did an easy php algorithm and worked on _longestConsecutiveString_ which has been stumping me for a while.
 Leaned that I could run php scripts in the terminal with a simple command.

+###R1D82
+Did a bit of wordpress in the morning and reviewed php in the evening.
+Updated portfolio at night.

+###R1D83
+Went through a few more lectures in my wordPress course.
+Did a couple of algos on hackerRank.